Friendly and supportive environmentKim - Norway

 There'll be fun, games, travel experiences and heaps of opportunities to make new friends and get settled in Brisbane.

 Find out more about orientation and the orientation schedule once you've accepted your offer.
+Your offer letter includes information about the compulsory international orientation.

 Contact our Study Abroad and Exchange team if you have any questions about the application process.